© Copyright – 2013 – Athletics Illustrated

-HS: So far as I know – I have no confirmed information about whether it is of the same standard as exists in Europe, because it is simply not possible yet.
-It is quiet complicated to find athletes in small villages in Kenya because a whereabouts system like we know it from Europe and North America does not exist.
+HS: So far as I know – I have no confirmed information about whether it is of the same standard as exists in Europe because it is simply not possible yet.
+It is quite complicated to find athletes in small villages in Kenya because a whereabouts system like we know it from Europe and North America does not exist.
 So it is unrealistic that DCO’s show up suddenly in your house for unannounced testing.
-But at least regarding blood tests we can have progress in the near future: a sort of “mobile doping analysis lab”, which has been constructed in Japan, could be used in Kenya.
-So the time frames in which fresh blood samples have to be analysed according to the WADA rules, would be accomplished.
+But at least regarding blood tests, we can have progress in the near future: a sort of “mobile doping analysis lab”, which has been constructed in Japan, could be used in Kenya.
+So the time frames in which fresh blood samples have to be analysed according to the WADA rules would be accomplished.

 CK: What do you think of the recent named Kenyan dopers, from the latest WADA rounds of testing?
 Not just Wilson Erupe Loyanae, but also Moses Kiptoo Kurgat and Nixon Kiplagat Cherutich.
 Do you think they are sacrificial lambs to appease those who suspect the East Africans?